TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 Here we have one output text if a user is logged in and another if not.
-No matter what the text is wrapped in a :code:`<strong>` tag, because, as we can see, this wrap is added outside of the condition block (e.g. after the :code:`[END]` condition).
+No matter what the text is wrapped in a :code:`<strong>` tag, because, as we can see, this wrap is added outside of the condition block (for example after the :code:`[END]` condition).

 .. figure:: ../Images/ConditionsSyntaxElse.png
-   :alt: The TypoScript object browser showing the output of an ELSE condition.
+   :alt: The `TypoScript`:pn: object browser showing the output of an ELSE condition.

-The fact that you can "enable" the condition in the TypoScript Object Browser is a facility provided to simulate the outcome of any conditions you insert in a TypoScript Template.
+The fact that you can "enable" the condition in the `TypoScript`:pn: Object Browser is a facility provided to simulate the outcome of any conditions you insert in a `TypoScript`:pn: template.
 Whether or not the conditions validate correctly is only verified by actually getting (in this example) a logged in user and hitting the site.